- Not a substitute for professional veterinary help.

 - Open windows frequently to air out your house and increase air circulation.

-to dogs.
-Avoiding common food allergy triggers such as dairy (or whatever your allergist recommends) boosts your immune system overall and reduces inflammation, as well as Vitamin C and a diet rich in anti-oxidants .
+Avoiding common food allergy triggers such as dairy (or whatever your allergist recommends) boosts your immune system overall and reduces inflammation, as well as Vitamin C and a diet rich in anti-oxidants.